 Once the tofu cubes are all nice and infused, it’s so much like the real thing.
 We are finally finding wonderful ways to not miss the cheese and this middle eastern tofu recipe is such a delight!

-This tofu vegetable salad itself is loaded with fresh, crisp veggies like cucumber, tomato and onion, hearty chickpeas, fresh herbs, garlic, lemon and creamy tahini.
+This tofu vegetable salad itself is loaded with fresh, crisp veggies like cucumber, tomato, and onion, hearty chickpeas, fresh herbs, garlic, lemon, and creamy tahini.

-This salad offers an abundance of protein from the middle eastern marinated feta tofu and chickpeas, fiber, vitamins and minerals and still keeping it low in fat.
+This salad offers an abundance of protein from the middle eastern marinated feta tofu and chickpeas, fiber, vitamins, and minerals and still keeping it low in fat.
 We don’t use oil in this recipe.

 The tahini (a paste made from ground sesame seeds) here is the source of fat.
-Though, when fat is infused with a plethora of vitamins and minerals such calcium, phosphorus, magnesium, potassium and iron, B & E vitamins and other minerals that aid in liver detoxification, this is one fat that is wonderful for the body to consume.
+Though, when fat is infused with a plethora of vitamins and minerals such as calcium, phosphorus, magnesium, potassium and iron, B & E vitamins, and other minerals that aid in liver detoxification, this is one fat that is wonderful for the body to consume.

 Tahini is a wonderful way to add creaminess to any dressing, and with a punch of nutrients like that, this is on my top list of fats to use when needed.